-The committee is constituted as a statutory committee in respect of its obligations prescribed by the Companies Act, and as a committee of the Board in respect of all additional duties assigned to it by the Board.
+The committee is constituted as a statutory committee in respect of the obligations prescribed by the Companies Act, and as a committee of the Board in respect of all additional duties assigned to it by the Board.

 The committee, comprising non-executive and executive directors, is chaired by an independent non-executive director, and meets at least twice a year.
-Its members are N Mjoli-Mncube (Chairman), P H Staude (CEO), F Jakoet, T N Mgoduso, C B Sibisi and M H Munro (in his capacity as Chief Risk Officer).
+Its current members are N Mjoli-Mncube (Chairman), PH Staude (CEO), F Jakoet, TN Mgoduso, SM Beesley and MH Munro (in his capacity as Chief Risk Officer).
 Several members of the company executive and senior managers (responsible for SHE, broader sustainability aspects, socio-economic development, stakeholder engagement and ethics, amongst others) attend this meeting by invitation.
-M A C Mahlari is the secretary.
-The chairman of the committee reports to the Board on all matters discussed by the committee within its mandate as well as providing minutes of all its activities and decisions taken.
+MAC Mahlari is the secretary.
+The chairman of the committee reports to the Board on all matters discussed by the committee within its mandate, and provides minutes of all of its activities and decisions taken.